panda-re/libosi/README.md

 :pushpin: Support pointers to pointers in offset
 :pushpin: Offset should have something like a sizeof() function to better support arrays
 :pushpin: Load offsets from disk, rather than having a large dictionary which needs to be compiled
+:pushpin: develop ELF parsing tools, similar to mem_pe
+:pushpin: add testing for linux introspection
-:pushpin: Find a place to host memory snapshots for wintrospection tests
+:pushpin: Find a place to host memory snapshots for windows introspection tests
 :pushpin: Include tools and documentation for generating new profiles
 :pushpin: Run cpp-check over the code before every commit